Ongoing grants and projects

 We are still reminiscing over the just concluded European Commission-funded project

-*EC-funded agriculture project for smallholder farmers in Blue Nile state, was World Vision's largest funding for resilience and development type of project, implemented over a period of five years since 2015 until November 2019.
+*The European Commission-funded agriculture project for smallholder farmers in Blue Nile state, was World Vision's largest funding for resilience and development, implemented over a period of five years from 2015 until November 2019.
 Our deepest gratitude goes out to the European Union and its people for this long-term funding, whose lasting impact will be felt in the community of Blue Nile, for years to come.

 Watch VIDEO that shows a glimpse of the impact of the project, documented on the last day of the annual farmers celebrations.